 If you have been affected by a wildland line-of-duty fatality the therapists listed below can help you.
-The Eric Marsh Foundation for Wildland Firefighters will help cover the costs for therapy if you are a Wildland firefighter or next-of-kin and you show financial need.
+The Eric Marsh Foundation for Wildland Firefighters will help cover the costs for therapy if you are a firefighter or next-of-kin.
 Everything is completely confidential.
-If you need financial assistance please call email Amy at firstname.lastname@example.org.
+If you need financial assistance please email firstname.lastname@example.org.

 Arizona Trauma Recovery Network EMDR Therapy http://www.aetr2n.net/